infoielham/Cardiovascular-Disease-prediction/README.md

 ## Introduction:
 This study aims to create a model that uses limited patient information to extract the relationship between cardiovascular disease with other vital signe features.
 ## Case Problem:
-Find best prediction model of cardiovasculare Disease upon medecal records.
+Find best prediction model if the individual more likely having a cardiovascular disease or not to help accelerating the process of medication to get recovery and awareness

 ----